tumic0/QtPBFImagePlugin/README.md

 used by [Maputnik](http://editor.openmaptiles.org) are supported.
 The style is loaded from the [$AppDataLocation](http://doc.qt.io/qt-5/qstandardpaths.html)/style/style.json file on plugin load.
-A default fallback style (Klokantech-basic) for OpenMapTiles is part of the plugin.
+A default fallback style (OSM-Liberty) for OpenMapTiles is part of the plugin.

 ## Usage